Webinar: GSA Research Grants - Steps to Success

 - Eligibility is restricted to GSA members.
 How to Join

 - Applicants must be currently enrolled in a North American or Central American university or college in an earth science graduate degree program (with a geologic component).

 - Students may receive a total of two GSA graduate student grants in their entire academic career, what program currently enrolled in.

-- Grant checks will be mailed in late May or June.
+- Grant checks will be mailed sometime in June.